First passage percolation in hostile environment is not monotone: Proof of Proposition

-\end{Lemma} \begin{proof} In order to bound the first formula we use Lemma \ref{lemma:toProp-mu1} together with relation \eqref{eq:1-red-infects-B} and the fact that FPPHE spreads in the upper and lower part of the tile independently (until $B$ gets infected).
+where $\bseta_2$ and $\bseta_D$ are obtained as in Proposition \ref{prop:Fo-wins}. \end{lemma} \begin{proof} In order to bound the first formula we use Lemma \ref{lemma:toProp-mu1} together with relation \eqref{eq:1-red-infects-B} and the fact that FPPHE spreads in the upper and lower part of the tile independently (until $B$ gets infected).
 We find that

 implying the first part of the claim.
 Analogously, for the second formula of the statement we use Lemma \ref{lemma:toProp-mu2}, relation \eqref{eq:2-white-infects-B} and again independence of FPPHE in the upper and lower part, finding